Robust Control Barrier Functions using Uncertainty Estimation with Application to Mobile Robots: Preliminaries

-which shows that disturbance $\Delta$ only affects the highest-order derivative of $h$.
-When IRD = $r$ $<$ DRD, $\Delta$ disappears from \eqref{eq:hocbfder1}: it does not affect the HOCBF conditions.
+which shows that the uncertainty $\Delta$ only affects the highest-order derivative of $h$.
+When ${(\text{IRD} \!=\! r ) < \text{DRD}}$, the term $\Delta$ disappears from \eqref{eq:hocbfder1}: it does not affect the HOCBF conditions.

 Ignoring the effects of $\Delta$ in \eqref{eq:equva} or \eqref{eq:hocbfder1} may lead to unsafe behavior.
-To remedy this problem, we estimate the uncertainty with a quantifiable estimation error bound, compensate the full-state matched part, and incorporate the error bound and unmatched part into the CBF and HOCBF conditions.
+To remedy this problem, we estimate and bound the uncertainty in a quantifiable way, compensate the full-state matched uncertainty, and incorporate the error bound and unmatched part into the CBF and HOCBF conditions.
+The problem statement of this work follows: \begin{problem} Given the nominal system dynamics ${ \dot{x} \!=\! \hat{f}(x) \!+\! \hat{g}(x) u}$ in \eqref{sysun} and the upper bounds ${\delta_L, \delta_b \!\in\! \mathbb{R}^{+}_0}$ for ${\Delta }$, which can be a composition of output-matched and output-unmatched uncertainties with respect to CBF ${h}$, and a safe set $\C$ defined by \eqref{eq:CBF1}, synthesize a safe controller under Assumption~\ref{as:DRD-IRD}. \end{problem}